VaradaB/algorithmic-trading/README.md

 We were eager to try out our own hands with algorithmic trading using machine learning.

-## Project Implementation using Azure
+## Project Implementation
+The purpose of this project was for the model to be able to predict the stock price for the next trading day.
+We have implemented the project in two ways:
+MS Azure ML implementation in Microsoft Azure ML Studio (Classic) and Python implementation in Jupyter notebook.

+### Dataset
+We used dataset from Kaggle : - [Daily News for Stock Market Prediction](https://www.kaggle.com/aaron7sun/stocknews)

+### Technologies
+Kaggle, Microsoft Azure ML Studio (Classic), Jupyter Notebook, PyTorch, GitHub

+### MS Azure ML Implementation
 We used Azure Machine Learning Studio (classic).
 Based on our knowledge gained from our class, we applied Azure to our Algorithmic trading, specifically using the regression analysis.
 We applied our key learnings to gain insights on how well our models worked to explain DJIA.
 We used machine learning models in Jupyter notebook with classic preprocessing of the data set, then using text NLP algorithms, time series forecasting (ARIMA) and Recurrent Neural Networks.

-## Innovation and Creativity
-This project is an innovative outcome of predicting the volatility of the stock market in terms of its opening, closing, high, low and average volume price combined with the sentiments of top news that affected it.
-The combination of numerical as well as NLP part has made this project show some fruitful results.
-Our project has also supported the results done from Azure and through manual coding.

-## Impact & Potential
-As an index, the DJIA has transparency or openess, meaning it’s value is reported continuously, during open trading hours, visible to anyone with the internet.
-Obtaining real time price quotes allows for an orderly buying and selling of stocks.
-Based on algorithmic trading, companies will have more predictable valuation when going through initial public offerings and individual investors benefit from quantifying their investment risks.
-So when these technologies are deployed correctly, they will make investors more efficient so when people invest, they will invest following scientific approaches rather than making wild speculation.

-## Dataset
-We used dataset from Kaggle : - [Daily News for Stock Market Prediction](https://www.kaggle.com/aaron7sun/stocknews)

-## Technologies
-Kaggle, Microsoft Azure ML Studio (Classic), Jupyter Notebook, PyTorch, GitHub

-## Azure- Model Architecture, training/validation, and metrics
+![Azure Experiment](https://github.com/VaradaB/algorithmic-trading/blob/master/Images/algotrade1.PNG?resize=500,700)

-### Model Architecture
+#### Model Architecture
 We applied eight regression models: Bayesian linear regression, decision forest regression, boosted decision tree regression, fast forest quantile regression, neural network regression, ordinal regression and Poisson regression.
 We compared the output for each.
 See Figure 1.

-### Model Training
+#### Model Training
 We split the dataset 80% for training, and 20% for testing with the dates column.

-### Model Metrics
+#### Model Metrics
 We used RMSE with Bayes Linear Regression and Linear Regression gave the lowest RMSE.

-![Azure Experiment](https://github.com/VaradaB/algorithmic-trading/blob/master/Images/algotrade1.PNG?resize=500,700)

 ![Azure Model Results](https://github.com/VaradaB/algorithmic-trading/blob/master/Images/algotrade2.jpg)

 ### Stock price forecasting using ARIMA (Auto Regressive Integrated Moving Average) model